 Indeed, the whitewashing process began as soon as they disembarked at Ellis Island.
-Countless thousands of people discovered that their proud, ancestral surnames (if long and unpronounceable) were being “Anglicized.”
+Countless thousands of people discovered that their ancestral surnames (if long and unpronounceable) were being “Anglicized.”
 My wife’s grandfather, for example, had a multi-syllable Polish surname, something like “Distriallatsky,” which some joker of an immigration official arbitrarily changed to “Distiller.”

 By 1940, most Japanese-Americans, primarily first- and second-generation, had taken on those values.
 But history made them into another special case.
 America fought a race war in the Pacific.

 Mendacious posters of ape-like “Japs” raping white women helped mobilize bellicosity and led to a savagery by U.S. soldiers against the Japanese that they rarely exhibited against the Germans.

 Historian Richard Slotkin sees World War Two films such as Bataan as the source of the “melting pot platoon,” a cinematic convention that symbolized “an American community that did not yet exist.”
 However, he notes that ethnic and racial harmony within this platoon is predicated upon racist hatred for the Japanese enemy:

 …the emotion which enables the platoon to transcend racial prejudice is itself a virulent expression of racial hatred…The final heat which blends the ingredients of the melting pot is rage against an enemy which is fully dehumanized as a race of ‘dirty monkeys.’

 At home, the government herded over 110,000 Japanese-Americans into concentration camps.
 They had become the new outer Other, but their prisoner status, for a time, also made them into the new inner Other.

 Ultimately, Japanese-Americans were too few – and too restrained in their behavior – to carry the role of internal Other for long.
 Blacks, who were far more numerous, widespread and impoverished, remained the ideal scapegoat.